 Step Action 1 Provide a study area that is quiet, comfortable, well lit, and properly supplied.
 2 Schedule daily school work times.
 See that your child sticks to them.
 3 Work to provide your child access to books they are interested in.
 The school library and Atheneum are great resources!
 4 Avoid conflicts.
 Sports, clubs, and other after school activities are important, but your child's school work must not suffer.
 5 Don't do your child's school work.
 He/she won't learn if you do the work.
 Instead, if your child needs help, go through the directions together.
 Work on the first problem with your child; then let him/her finish the assignment.
 Answer questions that you can and point out resources.
 Notify your child's teacher if he/she has continuing trouble.
 6 Help to organize time including long range assignments.

 7 Help review/study for quizzes and tests.
 8 Give your child the message that learning matters.
 8 Form a partnership with your child's teacher.
 Contact your child's teacher when you have questions and concerns about any aspect of your child's school work.

-Homework Regulations

-- Homework will be related to the curriculum and based on the instructional focus of that day. - Reading (for pleasure or to follow-up a class assignment) will be emphasized. - Teachers provide clarity and examples (as needed) for assignments and use homework as a measure for monitoring a student's instructional progress.

-Level Total Time Focus and Time Period

-Grade 3 Up to 30 minutes Review of daily instruction and reading.

-Monday - Thursday

-Grade 4 Up to 40 minutes Review of daily instruction and reading.

-Monday - Thursday

-Grade 5 Up to 50 minutes Review of daily instruction and reading.

-Monday - Thursday

-- Homework will not be given over weekends, holidays, or vacations. - Teachers may suggest, but not require, work to be completed over the summer.
+Homework Regulations Homework will be related to the curriculum and based on t day.
+Reading (for pleasure or to follow-up a class assignment) w Teachers provide clarity and examples (as needed) for assig measure for monitoring a student's instructional progress. ow-up a class assignment) will be emphasized. amples (as needed) for assignments and use home Level Total Time Focus and Time Period Grade 3 Up to 30 minutes Review of daily instruction and reading.
+Monday - Thursday Grade 4 Up to 40 minutes Review of daily instruction and reading.
+Monday - Thursday Grade 5 Up to 50 minutes Review of daily instruction and reading.
+Monday - Thursday e ver weekends, holidays, or vacations. require, work to be completed over the summer.

-Assessment:

-At Nantucket Intermediate School, we measure student progress in many ways.
+Assessment: At Nantucket Intermediate School, we measure student progress in many ways.